clochix/eleoulavach/README.md

 ## TODO

 * create a Web App;
-* let player use its own pictures and sounds
+* let player use their own pictures and sounds